 Certificate of Reported Compliance and Compliant Fleet List.
-If the requirements specified in sections 2013 through 2013.6 are met and the required reporting is received to demonstrate compliance, the fleet owner will be provided with a Certificate of Reported Compliance.
-The CARB Advanced Clean Fleets webpage will list the TRUCRS identification number, motor carrier number if applicable, fleet name, and whether the fleet is recognized as a “ZEV Fleet” per section 2013(n) for compliant fleets that have received a Certificate of Reported Compliance.
-Fleets that do not comply will not be listed.
+If the requirements specified in sections 2013 through 2013.6 are met and the required reporting is received to demonstrate compliance, the fleet owner shall be provided with a Certificate of Reported Compliance.
+The CARB Advanced Clean Fleets webpage shall list the TRUCRS identification number, motor carrier number if applicable, fleet name, and whether the fleet is recognized as a “ZEV Fleet” per section 2013(n) for compliant fleets that have received a Certificate of Reported Compliance.
+Fleets that do not comply shall not be listed.

 Sales Disclosure of Regulation Applicability.
-Any person subject to this article selling a vehicle subject to this article must provide the following disclosure in writing to the purchaser on or with the bill of sale, sales contract addendum, or invoice: “A vehicle operated in California may be subject to the California Air Resources Board Advanced Clean Fleets regulations.
+Any person subject to this article selling a vehicle subject to this article shall provide the following disclosure in writing to the purchaser on or with the bill of sale, sales contract addendum, or invoice: “A vehicle operated in California may be subject to the California Air Resources Board Advanced Clean Fleets regulations.
 It therefore could be subject to requirements to reduce emissions of air pollutants.
 For more information, please visit the CARB Advanced Clean Fleets webpage at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets.”

 ICE Vehicle Purchases.
-Any new ICE vehicle purchased for the California fleet on or after January 1, 2024, must be certified to the California emissions standards and emissions related requirements applicable to that vehicle.
-Any used ICE vehicle purchased must have a 2010 or newer model year engine.
+Any used ICE vehicle purchased shall have a 2010 or newer model year engine.

 Transit Agency Exemption.
-Any vehicle that meets the criteria specified in section 2013(m)(1) or (2) below that is owned by transit agencies subject to the Innovative Clean Transit regulations commencing with title 13, CCR, section 2023 is not subject to sections 2013 through 2013.6 until January 1, 2030:
+Any vehicle that meets the criteria specified in section 2013(m)(1) or (2) below that is owned or operated by transit agencies subject to the Innovative Clean Transit regulations commencing with title 13, CCR, section 2023 is not subject to sections 2013 through 2013.6 until January 1, 2030:

 Vehicles that directly support and maintain transit service operations a majority of the time; or